-The Population Division produces a systematic and comprehensive series of annual, model-based estimates and projections of contraceptive prevalence, unmet need for family planning, total demand for family planning and the percentage of demand for family planning that is satisfied among married or in-union women for the period from 1970 to 2030.
-Median estimates with 80 per cent and 95 per cent uncertainty intervals are provided for 194 countries or areas of the world and for regions and development groups.
+The Population Division produces a systematic and comprehensive series of annual, model-based estimates and projections of family planning indicators for the period from 1970 to 2030.
+Median estimates with 80 per cent and 95 per cent uncertainty intervals are provided for 185 countries or areas of the world, and for regions and development groups.
 A Bayesian hierarchical model combined with country-specific time trends was used to generate the estimates, projections and uncertainty assessments.
-The model advances prior work and accounts for differences by data source, sample population, and contraceptive methods included in measures of prevalence.

 - Model-based estimates and projections: Countries [Tables in Excel-Format] [Figures]